kyxap1/starred/README.md

 - [ctop](https://github.com/chrusty/ctop) - CTOP ("top" for Cassandra) - See what's going on in real-time
 - [go-priam](https://github.com/alext29/go-priam) - Backup and restore Cassandra DB to AWS S3
 - [terraform-multipart-userdata](https://github.com/chrusty/terraform-multipart-userdata) - Cruft for Terraform
-- [AutoSpotting](https://github.com/AutoSpotting/AutoSpotting) - Converts existing AutoScaling groups to up to 90% more cost-effective spot instances.
-Get started in minutes with minimal friction and no launch configuration changes.
-Automatic failover to on-demand and much more.
+- [AutoSpotting](https://github.com/AutoSpotting/AutoSpotting) - Saves up to 90% of AWS EC2 costs by automating the use of spot instances on existing AutoScaling groups.
+Installs in minutes using CloudFormation or Terraform.
+Convenient to deploy at scale using StackSets.
+Uses tagging to avoid launch configuration changes.
+Automated spot termination handling.
+Reliable fallback to on-demand instances.
 - [oauth2_proxy](https://github.com/bitly/oauth2_proxy) - A reverse proxy that provides authentication with Google, Github or other provider
 - [bashcomp](https://github.com/omakoto/bashcomp) -
 - [sh](https://github.com/mvdan/sh) - A shell parser, formatter, and interpreter with bash support; includes shfmt